War of Jennifer's Ear: Election broadcast

-In the midst of the 1992 general election campaign, on 24 March, Labour ran a party election broadcast about a five-year-old girl with glue ear who waited a year for the simple operation to insert vents.
+In the midst of the 1992 general election campaign, on 24 March, Labour ran a party political broadcast about a five-year-old girl with glue ear who waited a year for the simple operation to insert vents.
 This case was contrasted with the case of a girl a with a similar condition who was able to afford private treatment – of the kind that had been granted tax breaks by the Conservatives – and was able to resolve her problem quickly.
 The party highlighted the alleged mismanagement and underfunding of the National Health Service (NHS) under the Conservative government.
 Labour leader Neil Kinnock employed the slogan: "If you want to vote Conservative, don't fall ill".

 Under British election regulations, such broadcasts are rationed by formula among main parties, and terrestrial broadcasters are obliged to run them on set days, in peak time schedules.
 Each broadcast therefore has more impact on political debate than in unregulated systems.

 The story of the broadcast was described by one press officer – Julie Hall, Neil Kinnock's press secretary, as based on an actual case.
 In fact while a particular case had been the starting point of the creative team that had produced the broadcast – working from a letter by the girl's parent to Robin Cook, the shadow health secretary, they denied it was meant to be a recounting of her case.

 Conflicting accounts of the details of the case quickly surfaced, with the supposed inspiration for the ad being then-five-year old Jennifer Bennett.
 Allegedly, the grandfather of the girl in question was a Conservative MP who informed the party of Labour's plans, allowing it to prepare an investigative response ahead of time.
 The mass circulation tabloid, The Sun, ran the story: "If Kinnock will tell lies about a sick little girl, will he ever tell the truth about anything?".
 This was one of several anti-Kinnock headlines that the tabloid ran in the run-up to the 1992 general election, and it has often been said that The Sun's unshakeable support for the Tories and opposition to Labour helped win the election for the Tories.
 The story though was broken by Peter Hitchens, then of the Daily Express.